danigrim/banking-data-challenge/README.md

 **Answer** <br />
-The fraudulent transaction with the highest value (of R$49155.00) has id is ```CTID20567160```
+The fraudulent transaction with the highest value (of R$49155.00) has id ```CTID20567160```

 In order to have a better understanding of the distribution of the highest values, I plotted a histogram showing the distribution of values above R$40000.00.
-As can be seen in the image below, the last bucket contains 8 transactions (out of 107 total fraudulent transactions), it contains all transactions above the 93rd Percentile of the overall distribution.
+As can be seen in the image below, the last bucket contains 8 transactions (out of 109 total fraudulent transactions), it contains all transactions above the 93rd Percentile of the overall distribution.
 If looking for the highest set of values, I would therefore consider everything in the top 7% of the interval.

 <img src="./top-frauds-distribution.png" width="300">